Sotheby's International Realty

 Nine Mile Road

-Nine Mile Road rolls west toward the sunset––you guessed it–– nine miles from Santa Fe.
-It connects at its terminus to the Santa Fe Rail Trail, a 15-mile walking and biking trail that gives residents access to Santa Fe to the north and Eldorado to the South, and passengers riding the scenic Sky Railway trains wave hello from the flatbed car to walkers and cyclists.
+Nine Mile Road rolls west toward the sunset––you guessed it––nine miles from Santa Fe.
+It connects at its terminus to the Santa Fe Rail Trail, a 15-mile walking and biking trail.
+The trail connects residents with Santa Fe to the north and Eldorado to the south, and passengers riding the scenic Sky Railway trains wave hello to walkers and cyclists from the flatbed car.

 Periphery ▪︎ 87508